-In short words, the popup should offer your visitors something valuable and be simple.
+In short, the pop-up should offer your visitors something valuable and be simple.

-- The Subscribe Form widget is used to increase a subscribers database to send emails to share the latest news and special offers.
+- The Subscribe Form widget increases a subscriber database to share the latest news and special offers.

 - Time-limited offers add a feeling of urgency and work better than anything else.
-For this purpose, use the Countdown Timer widget, showing how much time is left before the offer becomes active.
+Use the Countdown Timer widget to show how long the offer is active.
 There are loads of style settings available.

 - The Circle Progress widget can emphasize the importance of your offer.
-You can easily persuade someone to make a decision, showing the numbers (e.g., how many people have already purchased the service or the product and are satisfied with the results, etc.).
+You can persuade someone to decide by showing the numbers (e.g., how many people have already purchased the service or the product and are satisfied with the results, etc.).

-- The Download Button widget gets your customer access to the file you are offering for free.
-In a nutshell, you have to use the widgets which meet your needs.
+- The Download Button widget gives your customer access to the file you offer for free.

 You need a catchy title to:

-- Entice the visitor, so that he studies the entire content of the popup window.
+- entice the visitor so that they study the entire content of the pop-up window.

-You can draw your visitors’ attention by making the title moving.
+You can draw your visitors’ attention by making the title move.

-It can be done with Animated Text widget where you can find 12 animation effects.
-It’s important to choose the appropriate typography since sometimes the way your text looks defines the offer’s success.
-Make your heading distinct by highlighting it using a bright color, changing its weight, etc.
+It can be done with the Animated Text widget, where you can find 12 animation effects.
+Sometimes the way your text looks defines the offer’s success.
+Make your heading distinct using a bright color, changing the font’s weight, etc.

-Once you have attracted the visitor’s attention, you have to tell more about your offer in just a couple of phrases.
-Some companies provide a visitor with the details of their offer, others give instructions on how to use it.
+Once you have attracted the visitor’s attention, you must tell more about your offer in just a few phrases.
+Some companies provide a visitor with the details of their offer, and others give instructions on how to use it.

-In this sample, the additional information is added at the bottom of the popup in smaller letters.
+In this example, the additional information is at the bottom of the pop-up in smaller letters.

-The location matters nearly as much as the content.
-Your goal is to engage the leaving visitor, persuade him to stay, and think more about your offer.
-For all this to happen, the visitor has to notice your popup.
-At the same time, you shouldn’t scare him off and poke the message right in the eye.
-Fortunately, there are lots of great popup layouts available in the JetPopup plugin:
+The location of a pop-up matters nearly as much as the content.
+Your goal is to engage departing visitors with your offer.
+For this to happen, the visitors have to notice your pop-up.
+At the same time, you shouldn’t scare them off and poke the message right in the eye.
+Fortunately, there are lots of great pop-up layouts available in the JetPopup plugin: